datacarpentry/sql-socialsci/episodes/06-aggregation.md

 ## Using built-in statistical functions

-Aggregate functions are used perform some kind of mathematical or statistical calculation across a group of rows.
+Aggregate functions are used to perform some kind of mathematical or statistical calculation across a group of rows.
 The rows in each group are determined by the different values in a specified column or columns.
 Alternatively you can aggregate across the entire table.

 If we wanted to know the minimum, average and maximum values of the 'A11\_years\_farm' column across the whole Farms table, we could write a query such as this;